flood-io/element/packages/docs/versioned_docs/version-1.3/start/init.md

 element run my-element-test.ts
 ```

-By default, tests run on the CLI have their `loop-count` setting overridden to 1.
-Running multiple iterations of a test is fantastic for testing load and working with test data but is unnecessary when verifying a script locally.
+The number of `loopCount`, unless specified in the [Test Settings](../guides/TestSettings.md), will default to `Infinity`, or `-1`, for an unlimited number of loops.
+Running multiple iterations of a test is fantastic for testing load and working with test data but may be unnecessary when verifying a script locally.
 You can change this behaviour by passing the `--loop-count` command line flag when running your test.

 For more information on `element run`, run `element run --help`.